-•Not only Software as a Service but also "Storage-as-a-service" becoming a more common business model where a client pays server to store file F
+- Not only Software as a Service but also "Storage-as-a-service" becoming a more common business model - Client pays server to store file F

-- Without retrieving file, how a client can be sure that server still has it? - Or, more generally, can provide it within an agreed response time? - Archiving is a typical case: Client retains only metadata
+- Without retrieving file, how can client be sure that server still has it? - Or, more generally, can provide it within an agreed response time? - Archiving is a typical case: Client retains only metadata